wp-plugins/relevanssi/readme.txt

 * Known issue: Phrase matching is only done to post content; phrases don't match to category titles and other content.
 * Known issue: User searches page requires MySQL 5.
 * To-do: Option to set the number of search results returned.
+* To-do: Tool to export and import Relevanssi settings.

 == Thanks ==
 * Cristian Damm for tag indexing, comment indexing, post/page exclusion and general helpfulness.